 The potential for this bubble to burst increases further as the price rises, especially when liquidity support is minimal.
 We know from history that when a bubble bursts the losses can be 80% of the pre-bursting price!
 Nevertheless, the investment markets are paying attention to the area, which in turn is driving up the price.

-Bitcoin and other cryptocurrencies are likely to give holders a white-knuckle ride soon, so watch this space.
+Bitcoin and other white label crypto exchange are likely to give holders a white-knuckle ride soon, so watch this space.

 Many of you will be aware that Structured Products are a ‘Contract of investment’.
 This means the underlying contract details need to be fully understood by the purchaser of the contract if purchased non-advised (and obviously by the adviser if advising investors).